lassekongo83/zuki-themes/README.md

 gsettings set org.gnome.desktop.interface gtk-theme Adwaita
 ```

+To change the gnome-shell theme you need to install and activate the `User themes` extension in the [extensions app](https://flathub.org/apps/details/org.gnome.Extensions).
+1. If the user-themes extension is not installed, then look for the package `gnome-shell-extensions` or `gnome-shell-extension-user-theme` and install it.
+(Or install it from https://extensions.gnome.org/extension/19/user-themes/)
+2. Open the extensions app and activate the `user themes` extension.
+3. Go to the Appearance page in `gnome-tweaks` and change the Shell theme to Zuki-shell in the drop-down list.
+(If it still shows a yellow triangle, then restart `gnome-tweaks` or relog.)

 Xfce users can change themes in `Settings > Appearance` and `Settings > Window manager`

 #### Flatpak applications

 To use the theme in Flatpak applications you'll have to copy the theme(s) from /usr/share/themes to ~/.themes (Symbolic links won't work.)

-As long as the version of the included GTK3 for the Flatpak app is at 3.24.x the theme should be used.
+The theme will be used if the included GTK version for the Flatpak app is at 3.24.x or 4.x.
 Some apps may require you to change the theme in the app's settings.

 #### Removing the themes